A backend dev who's built 3 companies and works remotely as a freelancer

 7. Your most exciting/ hilarious experience since you started working remotely.

 I think the most exciting part of working remotely is yet to come.
 My girlfriend and I have been looking at RVs (recreational vehicles), and are thinking about traveling the U.S. for an entire year.
-We plan on putting all of our stuff in storage, and just exploring for an entire year.
+We were also looking at travel brochures.
+We plan on putting all of our stuff in storage and just exploring for an entire year.
 I, of course, still plan to keep working during this time.